 In October 2017, it was announced that all 3 billion accounts in subsidiary Yahoo had been breached prior to its acquisition by Verizon.

-As these risks are significant, we believe it is advisable for the board to explore integrating cyber security and data privacy metrics into executive compensation.
+As these risks are significant, we believe it is advisable for the board to explore integrating cyber security and data privacy performance measures into the Verizon executive compensation program.

-Resolved: Verizon shareholders request the appropriate board committee(s) publish a report (at reasonable expense, within a reasonable time, and omitting confidential or propriety information) assessing the feasibility of integrating cyber security and data privacy metrics into the performance measures of senior executives under the company’s compensation incentive plans.
+Resolved: Verizon shareholders request the Human Resources Committee of the Board of Directors publish a report (at reasonable expense, within a reasonable time, and omitting confidential or propriety information) assessing the feasibility of integrating cyber security and data privacy performance measures into the Verizon executive compensation program which it describes in its annual proxy materials.

-Supporting Statement: Currently, Verizon links senior executive compensation to diversity metrics and carbon intensity metrics.
-Cyber security and data privacy are vitally important issues for Verizon and should be integrated as appropriate into senior executive compensation as we believe it would incentivize leadership to reduce needless risk, enhance financial performance, and increase accountability.
+Supporting Statement: According to pages 34 and 35 of Verizon’s 2018 proxy materials, the Verizon Short-Term Incentive Plan included adjusted EPS, free cash flow, total revenue, and diversity and sustainability.
+Cyber security and data privacy are vitally important issues for Verizon and should be included too, as we believe it would incentivize leadership to reduce risk, enhance financial performance, and increase accountability.